design-rrr/shock-docs/docs/media.md

 `SDK` - `API` - `Developer Tools`
 ```
-Clink is SHOCKNET's JavaScript SDK for embedding Bitcoin Lightning payments into any web application.
-Developers can integrate Lightning payment flows, Lightning Address resolution, and Sanctum Auth login in a few lines of code, without needing to understand the underlying node or Nostr protocol details.
+CLINK is SHOCKNET's JavaScript SDK for embedding Bitcoin Lightning payments into any web application.
+Developers can integrate Lightning payment flows, lightning address resolution, and SANCTUM auth login in a few lines of code, without needing to understand the underlying node or Nostr protocol details.

-Clink abstracts Lightning.Pub's API into a high-level, web-native interface, enabling rapid integration for wallets, e-commerce sites, content platforms, and developer tools that want to accept or send Bitcoin Lightning payments.
+CLINK abstracts Lightning.Pub's API into a high-level, web-native interface, enabling rapid integration for wallets, e-commerce sites, content platforms, and developer tools that want to accept or send Bitcoin Lightning payments.
 ```